xrdocs/virtual-routing/_tutorials/2022-12-08-deploy-xrd-on-aws.md

 {% include toc %}

 **Disclaimer**
-The the topologies deployed in the following scenario are intended to be a lab environment for the user to gain familiarity with XRd's integration with AWS.
-This deployment will likely not be sufficient for a production use-case.
+The topologies deployed in the following scenario are intended to be a lab environment for the user to gain familiarity with XRd's integration with AWS.
+This example will not be sufficient for a production use-case.
 {: .notice--warning}

 ## Introduction